 3. Investing Before Major Events

 This is one of the reasons why traders use the BTST strategy.
 They exploit major events to capitalize on short-term gains.
 While there’s a risk in using this technique, it can also be an opportunity.
 Key events like company results announcements, policy declarations, or significant corporate news can cause market volatility.
-Investing in stocks right before such events can be beneficial for BTST, as these events can lead to short-term price rises suitable for this strategy.
+Investing in stocks right before such events can be beneficial for BTST, as these events can lead to short-term price rises that are suitable for this strategy.

 4. Using a 15-minute Candle Day Analysis